RSS

 Content

-In early June 2021, details were revealed about the attitude of Oracle Cloud Infrastructure CEO Clay Maguirk to his subordinates.
-Sources at Business Insider claim that Maguirk's leadership style includes insulting, humiliating and suppressing colleagues and employees, and a culture of fear reigns in the cloud division.
+In early June 2021, details were revealed about the attitude of the head of Oracle Cloud Infrastructure Clay Maguirk to his subordinates.
+Sources of Business Insider claim that Maguire's leadership style includes insulting, humiliating and suppressing colleagues and employees, and a culture of fear reigns in the cloud division.

-Magowirk's leadership style was mentioned in a pair of lawsuits filed by former vice presidents of Oracle Cloud Infrastructure against the company and its chief executive, including a claim that Maguirk once told a senior executive that his actions were "damn stupid" in front of all senior management of Oracle Cloud Infrastructure.
-One of the former vice presidents suing Oracle committed suicide in April 2021.
+Maguirk's leadership style was mentioned in a pair of lawsuits filed by former Oracle Cloud Infrastructure vice presidents against the company and its executive, including a claim that Maguirk once told an executive that his actions were "f * * * ing stupid" in front of all senior Oracle Cloud Infrastructure management.
+One of the former vice presidents who sued Oracle committed suicide in April 2021.

-One of the sources in a conversation with Business Insider noted that the case mentioned in the lawsuit rather mildly reflects reality.
-Maguirk preferred to insult employees in a large group, rather than in private, "adult men were brought to tears."
-In an upset state, the head of Oracle Cloud Infrastructure could insult both personally and professionally.
+One of the sources in a conversation with Business Insider noted that the case mentioned in the lawsuit reflects reality rather gently.
+Maguirk preferred to insult employees in a large group, rather than in private, "adult men brought to tears."
+In an upset state, the head of Oracle Cloud Infrastructure could offend both personally and professionally.

-In total, more than 10 current and former Oracle employees and executives said that Oracle Cloud Infrastructure has what is called a "culture of fear."
-Maguirk is known for trying to achieve results by "suppressing" employees emotionally.
+In total, more than 10 current and former Oracle employees and executives said Oracle Cloud Infrastructure has what has been dubbed a "culture of fear."
+Maguirk is known for trying to get things done by "suppressing" employees emotionally.

-In total, Oracle's cloud division employs more than 10 thousand employees.
-Some workers agreed to speak about the style of Maguirk's leadership on condition of anonymity due to fears that statements could negatively affect their careers.
-Oracle declined to comment on Maguirk's actions or Oracle Cloud Infrastructure culture.[1]
+In total, more than 10 thousand employees work in the cloud division of Oracle.
+On Maguire's leadership style, some workers agreed to speak on condition of anonymity over concerns that the remarks could negatively affect their careers.
+Oracle declined to comment on Maguirk's actions or the Oracle Cloud Infrastructure culture.[1]

 2020